AndreasChristianHill/forestinventory/README.md

 forestinventory
 ===============

-The R-package `forestinventory` adresses the current interest of combining existing forest inventory data, which are derived by field surveys, with additional information sources such as remote sensing data.
+The R-package `forestinventory` addresses the current interest of combining existing forest inventory data, which are derived by field surveys, with additional information sources such as remote sensing data.
 The major benefit of these so-called *multisource inventory